rudolfwilliam/DeepBC/README.md

 python -m deepbc.morphomnist.scm.scripts.train_vae
 ```

 VAEs may be trained either on CPU or (potentially multiple) GPUs.
 Training the flows on GPU may result in an error.

+>[!IMPORTANT]
-If you would like to work with the newly trained models rather than the old ones, it is important to first delete the old ones that are stored in `./deepbc/$/scm/trained_models/checkpoints`.
+>If you would like to work with the newly trained models rather than the old ones, it is important to first delete the old ones that are stored in `./deepbc/$/scm/trained_models/checkpoints`.
 All scripts are set up such that they simply take the parameters of any file whose name starts with the according model name.

 ## Issues?